ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Inside Out Positional Tracking (6DoF) for GearVR using ARCore v1.1.0
 ARCore v1.1.0 enabled Inside Out Positional Tracking (six degrees of freedom) for the Galaxy S7, S8, S8+, Note 8.
 S9 and S9+ probably get supported soon.

+      ATTENTION!
+There is an error in the last push I am currently working on fixing it give me one hour and it should be fixed.

        - WARNING YOU MIGHT GET SICK: The positional tracking via the camera leads to small movements even when standing still or moving slowly.